4ms/metamodule-core-modules/doc/4ms-coremodules-manual.md

 ### Settings

-* **Play Retrig Mode:** Behavoir when a play trigger or button press happens while the sample is playing:
+* **Play Retrig Mode:** Behavior when a play trigger or button press happens while the sample is playing:

       - Retrigger: The sample starts over at the beginning.
 An End trigger fires and the Play Gate dips low briefly before going high again.

       - Stop: The sample stops playing and is reset to the beginning.
 An End trigger fires and Play Gate goes low.

       - Pause: The sample pauses (stops playback).
 Pressing play again will resume from the current position.
 No End trigger fires, and Play Gate goes low when paused.

 - **Waveform Zoom:** How much of the sample's time to display on the screen.
   A Zoom setting of 0% displays the last 2ms on the screen, and a Zoom setting of 100% displays the last ~750ms.